twitter/finatra/source/user-guide/getting-started/index.markdown

 ### <a class="anchor" name="flags" href="#flags">Flags</a>
 ===============================

 Finatra supports the use of [twitter/util](https://github.com/twitter/util) [Flags](https://github.com/twitter/util/blob/develop/util-app/src/main/scala/com/twitter/app/Flag.scala) as supported within the [TwitterServer](http://twitter.github.io/twitter-server/Features.html#flags) lifecycle.
-Flags by their definition represent some external configuration that is passed to the system and are thus an excellent way to parameterize external configuration that may be environment specific, e.g., a database host or URL that is different per environment, *production*, *staging*, or *development*.
+Flags by their definition represent some external configuration that is passed to the server and are thus an excellent way to parameterize external configuration that may be environment specific, e.g., a database host or URL that is different per environment, *production*, *staging*, *development*, or *jills-staging*.
+This allows you to work with the same application code in different environments.

+This type of configuration parameterization is generally preferred over hardcoding logic by a type of "*environment*" string within code (e.g. `if (env == "production") { ... }`).
+It is generally good practice to make flags granular controls that are fully orthogonal to one another.
+They can then be independently managed for each deploy and this scales consistently as the number of supported "environments" scales.

-This type of configuration parameterization is generally preferred over hardcoding logic by a type of "*environment*" String within code.
-As such, flags are generally defined within a [Module](#module) to allow for scoping of reusable external configuration.
-In this way, flags can be used to aid in the construction of an instance to be provided to the object graph, e.g., a DatabaseConnection instance that use the database URL flag as an input.
+Flags are generally [defined](https://github.com/twitter/finatra/blob/develop/http/src/test/scala/com/twitter/finatra/http/tests/integration/doeverything/main/modules/DoEverythingModule.scala#L13) within a [Module](#module) to allow for scoping of reusable external configuration, though you can also choose to define a flag [directly in a server](https://github.com/twitter/finatra/blob/develop/http/src/test/scala/com/twitter/finatra/http/tests/integration/doeverything/main/DoEverythingServer.scala#L22).
+When defined in a [Module](#module), flags can be used to aid in the construction of an instance to be *provided* to the object graph, e.g., a DatabaseConnection instance that use the database URL flag as an input.
 The module is then able to tell Guice how to provide this object when injected by defining an `@Provides` annotated method.

 In Finatra, we also provide a way to override the objects provided on the object graph through "override modules".
 See the "Override Modules" section in [testing](/finatra/testing#override-modules).

 #### `@Flag` annotation
 Flag is a [binding annotation](#binding-annotations).
 This annotation allows flag values to be injected into classes (and provider methods), by using the `@Flag` annotation:

+Define a flag (in this case within a `TwitterModule`)

 ```scala
 class MyModule extends TwitterModule {